divideprojects/Alita_Robot/README.md

 Alita is currently available in 1 Language as of now:
 - **US English**

 More languages can be managed in the _locales_ folder.
+Although we have added support for languages in bot, we still need contributors to translate the bot to other languages.

 More langauges have been added to locales folder but need some configuration.

 Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/alitarobot)